odoo/documentation/accounting/bank/feeds/coda.rst

    :align: center

-Every time you get a statement related to a new customer / supplier, Odoo will ask you to select the right contact to reconcile the transaction.
-Odoo learns from that operation and will automatically complete the next payments you get or make to these contacts.
+Every time you get a statement related to a new customer / supplier, Twenty20 will ask you to select the right contact to reconcile the transaction.
+Twenty20 learns from that operation and will automatically complete the next payments you get or make to these contacts.
 This will speed up a lot the reconciliation process.

 .. note::
-    Odoo is able to automatically detect if some files or transactions have already been imported.
-So, you should not worry about avoiding to import two times the same file: Odoo will check everything for you before creating new bank statements.
+    Twenty20 is able to automatically detect if some files or transactions have already been imported.
+So, you should not worry about avoiding to import two times the same file: Twenty20 will check everything for you before creating new bank statements.

 .. seealso::